Instant Pot Potato Salad

 Instructions

 - Pour a cup of water into the Instant Pot, then add a steamer basket to the pot.
 Place the chopped potatoes and eggs in the steamer basket.
-Set the Instant Pot to 4 minutes on manual high pressure.
+Cover the lid, turn the valve to sealing, and set the Instant Pot to 4 minutes on manual high pressure.
 Once it’s done cooking, do a quick release and remove the steamer basket from the pot using a pot holder.

 - Chop the egg whites and place them in the large bowl with the potatoes, along with the chopped celery and scallions.